MichalLytek/type-graphql/docs/validation.md

 And that's it! 😉

-TypeGraphQL will automatically validate your inputs and arguments based on the definitions:
+TypeGraphQL will automatically validate our inputs and arguments based on the definitions:

 ```typescript
 @Resolver(of => Recipe)